puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 - VMware requires: VMware vSphere 4.0 (or later) and VMware vCenter
 - Amazon Web Services requires: An existing Amazon account with support for EC2
-- OpenStack requires: A standard installation of OpenStack Keystone and the accompanying EC2 credentials
-- Google Compute Engine requires: The `google-api-client` gem installed
+- Google Compute Engine requires: An existing Google account and billing information.

 Installing